the-drunk-coder/megra/Tutorial/00_Installation.md

 samples.
 If you're already using tidal, you can simply set the `*sample-root*` to your Dirt samples folder, and set the type to "wav".
+Otherwise, create your own samples folder, point the variable there and copy the tutorial samples folder over.